TakeprofitTechnology/ReleaseNotes/Takeprofit Hub.md

 ## Version 2026.7.31.981 (31 July, 2026)
 * Added support for the TakeprofitUltra binary protocol, providing lower latency, reduced network traffic, independent Quotes, Trading, and Reporting connections, and improved reliability.
+* Added support for DNS hostnames as the server address for Unifeeder takers.
+In addition to IP addresses, hostnames can now be used for listener configuration, simplifying deployment in dynamic network environments.

 ## Version 2026.7.27.370 (27 July, 2026)